r4victor/tenthousandmeters/content/blog/python_bts_06.md

 * a reference count ` ob_refcnt` that CPython uses for garbage collection; and
 * a pointer to the object's type `ob_type`.

 We said that the VM treats any Python object as `PyObject`.
 How is that possible?
-The C programming languge has no notion of classes and inheritance.
+The C programming language has no notion of classes and inheritance.
 Nevertheless, it's possible to implement in C something that can be called a single inheritance.
 The C standard states that a pointer to any struct can be converted to a pointer to its first member and vice versa.
 So, we can "extend" `PyObject` by defining a new struct whose first member is `PyObject`.

 Here's, for example, how the `float` object is defined: